17 Reasons Why Malta is Worth Visiting in 2023

 Sliema and St. Julians are famous beach towns on the island.
 They are usually very crowded with tourists and young people seeking the nightlife.
 Therefore, I would not recommend staying there if you are craving a more quiet setting.

-If you like being close by historical sights, you might want to opt for Valletta, Rabat or Mdina.
+If you like being close to historical sights, you might want to opt for Valletta, Rabat or Mdina.
 Valletta is a great choice for a shorter stay.
 I would not recommend it for a prolonged vacation due to its lack of beaches.

-On our trip to Malta, we chose the 4-Star Santana Hotel in Qawra, close to St. Pauls bay.
-The hotel had luxurious and spacious rooms, and the service was absolutely lovely.
 We especially enjoyed the rooftop pool after a long day of exploring as well as the diverse breakfast buffet.
 Conveniently, the hotel has its own restaurant, so good food was always within reach!

-Summary: Is Malta Worth Visiting in 2023?
+Summary: Is Malta Worth Visiting in 2024?

 Malta has become known as a culturally vibrant and budget-friendly summer holiday destination in Europe.
 Because of all the historical influences you can expect to be amazed at the cultural diversity of the island.